-Expertise in the forensic examination, comparison and analysis of handwriting, forgery/simulations, disguise, typewriters, fonts, photocopies, facsimiles, printing processes, paper, inks, erasures, alterations, obliterations, mechanical devices, physical matches and charred documents.
+Expertise in forensic analysis, comparison and examination of handwriting, forgery/simulations, disguise, electronic fonts, typewriters, photocopies, facsimiles, printing processes, paper, inks, erasures, alterations, obliterations, mechanical devices, physical matches and charred documents.

 What is a Forensic Document Examiner?